 Dallas County Community College District's Cedar Valley and North Lake Campuses

-Tarrant County College's Northeast and Southeast Campuses
+Tarrant County College's Northeast, Northwest, South, Southeast, Trinity River and Weatherford College Campuses

 Panhandle Area High Schools and Colleges